Royal Aircraft Factory B.E.2: B.E.1

-It was first flown by de Havilland on 4 December 1911. but was not flown again until 27 December, following the substitution of a Claudel carburettor for the original Wolseley, which allowed no throttle control.
+It was first flown by de Havilland on 4 December 1911. but was not flown again until 27 December, following the substitution of a Claudel carburettor for the original Wolseley, which had allowed no throttle control.
 Other minor modifications were made over the following weeks: the undercarriage wheels were moved back 12 in, the wings (which originally had no dihedral), were re-rigged to have 1° dihedral, and the propeller was cut down in an attempt to increase the engine speed.
 Later, the Wolseley engine was replaced by a 60 hp air-cooled Renault which eliminated the need for a radiator.

 The B.E.1 had a long career as a research aircraft: trialling many of the modifications made to later B.E.2 variants.
 By the time it was finally struck off charge in 1916 it resembled a contemporary B.E.2b.
 Among other equipment tested for the first time in this airframe was early radio apparatus.